SideCatalyst/SuperMarioGalaxy12TextDump/README.md

 # SuperMarioGalaxy12TextDump
-This is an archive of files that I generated based on the text files from Super Mario Galaxy 1 and Super Mario Galaxy 2 for the Wii.
+This is an archive of files that I generated back in 2021 based on the text files from Super Mario Galaxy 1 and Super Mario Galaxy 2 for the Wii.

-They're available in HTML format, for viewing in browsers, or in JSON format, if you want to work with this text programmatically (or if you prefer looking at it in a JSON editor instead).
+They're available in HTML format, for viewing in browsers, or in JSON format, if you want to work with this text programmatically (or if you prefer looking at it in a text editor that supports JSON instead).

 # Galaxy 1
 You can find the text of every language combined into one file here: